Humanovus

 A journey through

-the chapters of
+the ages of humanity.

 Mnemon